 Resources for Those Wanting to Do A Retreat

 While blocking out a room in your house might work for some, others will probably want to do this in a space that was specifically set up for it.
-I spoke to the facilitator of the darkness retreat that I linked to above, and he seems like a really great guy.
+I spoked to the owners of the darkness retreat center that I linked to above, and both seem like really great guys.
 I’ve also heard that this retreat in Germany is a wonderful place to go (and am including an in-depth interview with a person who did a retreat there at the end of this article.)
 Aside from those two, there seem to be a decent number scattered across Central America, Europe, and South East Asia, though again, none that I can personally recommend.

 Another’s Experience in Darkness